Quantum Error Correction with Superpositions of Squeezed Fock States

 In this Letter, we combine the advantages of continuous and discrete bosonic codes to construct a strictly orthogonal code that \textit{achieves high-precision correction of both single-photon loss and dephasing noise}.
 The proposed codewords are composed of tailored superpositions of squeezed Fock states, where the specific choice of superposition {by construction} ensures exact orthogonality of the codewords---at any squeezing level \( r \).
 Meanwhile, the squeezing operation distributes the codewords continuously over the infinite-dimensional Fock space.
 Our analytical results demonstrate an exponential suppression of the infidelity scaling as \( \exp(-7r) \) for combined photon loss and dephasing errors, outperforming all existing continuous bosonic codes.
 Therefore, the proposed code enables high-precision correction of both single-photon loss and dephasing errors at moderate squeezing levels.
-In addition, it facilitates straightforward implementation of logical qubit gates with experimentally accessible operations.
-Specifically, the code supports a simple, error-transparent logical Pauli X gate, allowing for the efficient generation of the codewords.
-In this respect, our code overcomes the limitations of previous continuous-variable codes.
-Moreover, we analytically design effective quantum gates to implement both autonomous and parity-measurement-based quantum error correction protocols.
+In addition, it facilitates straightforward implementation of logical qubit gates with experimentally accessible operations. {Specifically, the code supports a simple, error-transparent logical Pauli-$X$ gate that remains effective even within the error space.
+This property constitutes one of the main advantages of our code.} Moreover, we analytically design effective quantum gates to implement both autonomous and parity-measurement-based quantum error correction protocols.

 {\it Codewords.}---We propose a novel continuous bosonic code that synthesizes discrete and continuous characteristics, specifically designed to correct single-photon loss and dephasing error channels in combination.
-The logical codewords are defined as
+The logical codewords are defined as \\ [-16pt]